nibbula/yew/README.md

 Unusual characteristics:
 - Doesn't require curses, but can use it.
 - Sort of works Windows, as well Unix.
-- 100% Common Lisp.
-- Depends on some junk in the [the town.](https://github.com/nibbula/useless-pile-of-junk-with-a-catchy-name) and on [opsys](https://github.com/nibbula/opsys).
+- Depends on some junk in the [the town.](https://github.com/nibbula/yew) and on [opsys](https://github.com/nibbula/opsys).

 Example usage: